cbillowes/tungstensaurus/docs/quest/choose-language.md

 ### Ruby

-Ruby is a dynamic, object-oriented programming language designed for simplicity and productivity.
+Ruby, the poet laureate of programming, elegantly dances through code as a dynamic, object-oriented language crafted for simplicity and developer bliss.

-It emphasizes developer happiness and follows the principle of convention over configuration.
+In the grand ballroom of coding philosophy, Ruby twirls with the principle of convention over configuration, putting smiles on developers' faces as it gracefully navigates the dance floor.

-Ruby is often associated with the Ruby on Rails web framework, which facilitates the rapid development of web applications.
+Often seen holding hands with the Ruby on Rails web framework, this dynamic duo transforms the mundane into poetry, orchestrating the rapid development of web applications like a magical waltz.
+Ruby is not just a language; it's a love letter to developers, inviting them to dance through the enchanting realms of code with a joyful heart.

 ```ruby
 puts "Hello, World!"